Atharv-Shukla-987/Oshell/README.md

 <img width="1366" height="727" alt="image" src="https://github.com/user-attachments/assets/65f9d6ba-24c3-4311-ad33-018608d2e6cd" />

 It is a custom shell made using python.
+I build it from scratch because i wanna learn how th shell actually works.
 ## Features
 1. exit : It is used to exit from the shell.
 2. cls : It is used to clear the shell